|Up Previous Next|

 Callout: The name of the light fixture.

-Include in Schedule: This checkbox controls whether the light fixture type is displayed in the light fixture schedule that is inserted on the drawing.
+Include in Schedule: Whether the light fixture type is displayed in the light fixture schedule that is inserted on the drawing.
 Most light fixture types will have this box checked.
 It is commonly unchecked for existing light fixture types and light fixture types that are being used to model other types of devices in your project.

 Each load can have the following values set:

-Load Description: The description shown in the panel schedule for this light defaults to "LIGHTING", but may be changed to read something else.
+Load Description: The description shown in the panel schedule for this light.
+"LIGHTING" is the default, but it can be changed.

 Number of Lamps: The number of lamps (bulbs) in the light fixture.